-There are currently three incentives available to Manitobans, one is provided from the federal government.
+There are currently three incentives and one loan available to Manitobans, one is provided from the federal government.
 To view the details on the available incentives, click the arrows or the incentive provider’s logo at the bottom of the page.

 EFFICIENCY MANITOBA HEAT PUMP INCENTIVE PROGRAM